fontobene/fontobene/SPECIFICATION.md

 To prevent reference loops and to facilitate single-pass parsers, only backward references are allowed.
 All references glyphs must have been previously defined.

+#### Whitespaces

+Some glyphs need additional whitespace following the glyph, or even consist of only whitespace (no polylines).
+The width of this whitespace can be specified for every glyph with the `~` sign (U+007E TILDE), followed by the desired width in the same unit as polylines.

+The most important space glyph (which every font file should contain) is " " (U+0020 SPACE).
+A typical font may use a width of 3.6 (40% of font height):

+    [0020] SPACE
+    ~3.6

+As global letter spacing is applied to every glyph (including whitespace glyphs), the total whitespace is the addition of both values (e.g. 3.6 + 1.8 = 5.4).

+Whitespace definitions are also inherited when referencing other glyphs (with "@", see above).
+If a glyph has multiple whitespace definitions (either direct or via references), only the last definition will be used by the parser.
+Inherited space definitions can be discarded by overriding them with `~0`.

+## Letter Spacing

+Generally the space between letters depends on the specific use-case and thus it's up to the application's font layout engine to determine the exact space.

+But to support layout engines in determining suitable letter spacing values, FontoBene allows to specify some spacing information directly in font files.
+This information helps to get nice looking texts with very low effort.
+There are three different options which allow to control letter spacing:

+1. **Global Letter Spacing:**

+   The parameter `letter_spacing` in the `[font]` section of the header defines the letter spacing which should be put after every letter.
+A typical font may use a letter spacing value of 1.8 (20% of font height).

+2. **Leading space of glyphs:**

+   Typically every glyph should start on the X-coordinate 0 (i.e. the leftmost coordinate of every glyph is placed on X-coordinate 0).
+But if a specific glyph requires more or less spacing in front of it, the font designer can place such glyphs slightly more left or right to make the leftmost point of the glyph either slightly negative (reduce leading space) or slightly positive (increase leading space).

+3. **Trailing space of glyphs:**

+   Glyphs can also adjust the trailing space by using the `~` sign for specifying additional spacing (see section "Whitespaces" above).

+The total space between two letters is calculated by the addition of these three
+parameters:

+1. Trailing space of first letter (`~` space definition)
+2. Global letter spacing (`letter_spacing` from header)
+3. Leading space (leftmost X-coordinate) of second letter

+### Stroke Width

+Even if FontoBene is a stroke font, it doesn't specify the stroke width.
+It's up to the application to choose a suitable stroke width (typically between 0% and 30% of the text height).
+For the font designer it's important to always specify spacing for a stroke width of 0 to make fonts interchangeable.
+Applications may need to increase letter spacing accordingly when using thicker strokes.

 ## Format Versioning